pouya-abbassi/TicTacToe-Captcha/README.md

 # TicTacToe-Captcha
 Gamification and Captcha.
-The captcha tnat doesn't hurt!
+The captcha that doesn't hurt!